VaishuM1306/AWS/AMI.md

-It includes:
+** It includes: **
-Operating system (e.g., Linux, Windows)
+Operating system (e.g., Linux, Windows)<br>

-Application server (e.g., Apache, Nginx)
+Application server (e.g., Apache, Nginx)<br>

-Pre-installed software and configurations
+Pre-installed software and configurations<br>

-Types of AWS AMIs
+** Types of AWS AMIs **

 Public AMIs: Available to all AWS users.
-Useful for basic use cases like popular operating systems (e.g., Ubuntu, CentOS).
+Useful for basic use cases like popular operating systems (e.g., Ubuntu, CentOS).<br>

-Private AMIs: Created by a user and only available within that account or shared with specific accounts.
+Private AMIs: Created by a user and only available within that account or shared with specific accounts.<br>

-Paid AMIs/Marketplace AMIs: Provided by third parties through AWS Marketplace, offering software like databases, web servers, or pre-configured environments.
+Paid AMIs/Marketplace AMIs: Provided by third parties through AWS Marketplace, offering software like databases, web servers, or pre-configured environments.<br><br><br>

-- Common use cases for each type:
+### ** Common use cases for each type: **
 Public: Testing or development environments.<br>

 Private: Customized setups for production.<br>